samunruh86/bluehaven/admin/email_templates/call_scripts.md

 ## **Version 1**

 **Opening:**
-“Hello, my name is [YOUR_NAME], and I'm the owner of [YOUR_COMPANY].
+“Hello, my name is [C_FNAME] [C_LNAME], and I'm the owner of [U_COMPANY].
 We are an established wholesaler, distributor, and e-commerce retailer known for enhancing brand visibility and performance on major platforms.
 How are you today?”

 **Pitch:**
 “I’m reaching out because we handle over [Enter yearly revenue] in sales annually across the US, Canada, and Mexico, with a monthly purchasing volume exceeding [Enter purchasing volume].
 We’re looking to expand our inventory and are very interested in establishing a direct purchasing relationship with your company.”